 It happened one evening that a man of the party was missing, and it was the south countryman Tyrker.
 Leif was very sorry for this, because Tyrker had long been in his father's house, and he loved Tyrker in his childhood.
 Leif blamed his comrades very much, and proposed to go with twelve men on an expedition to find him; but they had only gone a short way from the station when Tyrker came to meet them, and he was joyfully received.
 Leif soon perceived that his foster father was quite merry.
-Tyrker had a high forehead, sharp eyes, with a small face, and was little in size and ugly; but was very dexterous in all feats.
-Leif said to him, "Why art thou so late, my foster father? and why didst thou leave thy comrades?"
-He spoke at first long in German rolled his eyes and knit his brows; but they could not make out what he was saying.
-After a while and some delay, he said in Norse, "I did not go much further than they; and yet I have something altogether new to relate, for I found vines and grapes."
+Tyrker had a high forehead, sharp eyes, with a small face, and was little in size and ugly; hut was very dexterous in all feats.
+Leif said to him, "Why art thou so late, my foster father? and why did:t thou leave thy comrades?"
+He spoke at first long in German, rolled his eyes and knit his brows; but they could not make out what he was saying.
+After a while and some delay, he said in Norse, "I did not go much farther than they; and yet I have something altogether new to rolate, for I found vines and grapes."
 "Is that true, my foster father?" said Leif.
-"Yes, true it is," answered he, "for I was born where there was no scarcity of grapes."
+"Yes, true it is," answered he, "for I was horn where there was no scarcity of grapes."
 They slept all night, and the next morning Leif said to his men: "Now we shall have two occupations to attend to, and day about; namely, to gather grapes or cut vines, and to fell wood in the forest to lade our vessel."
 This advice was followed.
 It is related that their stern boat was filled with grapes, and then a cargo of wood was hewn for the vessel.
 Towards spring they made ready and sailed away, and Leif gave the country a name from its products, and called it Vinland.
 They now sailed into the open sea, and had a fair wind until they came in sight of Greenland and the lands below the ice mountains.
-Then a man put in a word and said to Leif, "Why do you steer so close to the wind?"
-Leif replied, "I mind my helm and tend to other tings, too; do you notice anything?"
-They said that they saw nothing remarkable.
-"I do not know," said Leif, "whether I see a ship or a rock."
-Then they looked an

-Leif, "take yo and all on board my ship, and as much of the goods as the ship will store."
-They took up the offer, and sailed away to Erictord with the cargo, and from thence to Brattablid, when they inloaded the dipplication of the people, both of Thorer's crew and his own.
-Leif took afteen men from the roc., and there after was called Leif the Lucky.
+Then a man put in a word and tsail to Leif, "Why do you steer so close to the wind?"
+Leif replied, "I mind my helm saw so much better than they that he discovered men upon the rock. " Now I will," said Leif, "that we hold to the wind, that we may come up to them if they should need help; and Leif, "take ye and all on board my ship, and as much of the goods as the ship will store."
+They took up this offer, and sailed away to Ericfiord with the cargo, and from thence to Brattahlid, where they unloaded the ship.
+Leif offered Thorer and his wife, Gudrid, and three others lodging with hinself, and offering lodging elsewhere for the rest of the people, both of Thorer's crew and his own.
+Leif took fifteen men from the rock, and thereafter was called Leif the Lucky.
 After that time Leif advanced greatly in wealth and consideration.
-That winter is a came among Thorer's people, and he himself and a great part of his crew died.
-The same winter have Red died.
+That winter sickness came among Thorer's people, and he himself and a great part of his crew died.
+The same winter Eric Red died.
 This expedition to Vinland was much talked of, and Leif's brother, Thorvald, thought that the country had not been explored enough in different places.
-Then Leif said to Thorvald, "You may go, brother, in my ship to Vinland if you like; but I will first send the ship for the timber which Thorer left upon the rock."
-So it we done.
+Then Leif said to Thorvald, "You may go, brother, in my ship to Vinland."
+So it was done. land if you like; but I will first send the ship for the timber which Thorer left upon the rock."
+So it was done.

-H. THE CAROT VOYAGES.
+II.
+THE CAEOT VOYAGES.